 Some of the traditional Sami objects, as the wood carved cups, knives and the shaman’s drum Runebomme, were recreated by Geir using glass and are now exhibited in sculptural installations which allow us to travel back to ancient times.

 Runebomme is essential to Sami’s culture and religion, while also telling the story of the Sami’s people oppression in Norway.
 In the 18th century, even owning a Runebomme was illegal, and all the practices related Sami were banned.
 Many objects were confiscated in Christian missions and children were even separated from their families to be “civilized” by the oppressors.
-Even nowadays, it is not allowed to speak Sami in schools.
+Until 1975 it was not allowed to speak Sami in schools.

 Geir wants this heartful exhibition to be the voice of those unheard, a memory of those forgotten that he feels are a deep and meaningful part of who he is.
 He hopes he can then raise awareness about the cruelties some civilizations commit when faced with a culture they do not understand.